Information for current students

 What you need to do:

 Please inform the Student Hub by filling in the student self-isolation form.
+If you're not well enough to do assessments, you should follow the standard procedure to apply for exceptional circumstances.

 The information you provide will be shared with relevant teams within the University to support you, including your academic department.
 If you have any problems completing the form, please email firstname.lastname@example.org.